ibm-cloud-docs/openshift/openshift_registry.md

 To pull images from a registry, your Red Hat OpenShift on IBM Cloud cluster uses a special type of Kubernetes secret, an `imagePullSecret`.
 This image pull secret stores the credentials to access a container registry.
 The container registry can be your namespace in {{site.data.keyword.registrylong_notm}}, a namespace in {{site.data.keyword.registrylong_notm}} that belongs to a different {{site.data.keyword.cloud_notm}} account, or any other private registry such as Docker.
 Your cluster is set up to pull images from your namespace in {{site.data.keyword.registrylong_notm}} and deploy containers from these images to the `default` Kubernetes namespace in your cluster.
 If you need to pull images in other cluster OpenShift project or other registries, you must set up the image pull secret.
 {:shortdesc}

 **How is my cluster set up to pull images from the `default` OpenShift project?**<br>
 When you create a cluster, the cluster has an {{site.data.keyword.cloud_notm}} IAM service ID that is given an IAM **Reader** service access role policy to {{site.data.keyword.registrylong_notm}}.
 The service ID credentials are impersonated in a non-expiring API key that is stored in image pull secrets in your cluster.
 The image pull secrets are added to the `default` Kubernetes namespace and the list of secrets in the `default` service account for this OpenShift project.
 By using image pull secrets, your deployments can pull (read-only access) images in your [global and regional registry](/docs/Registry?topic=registry-registry_overview#registry_regions) to build containers in the `default` OpenShift project.
 The global registry securely stores public, IBM-provided images that you can refer to across your deployments instead of having different references for images that are stored in each regional registry.
 The regional registry securely stores your own private Docker images.

+**What if I don't have image pull secrets in the `default` OpenShift project?**<br>
+You can check the image pull secrets by logging in to your cluster and running `oc get secrets -n default | grep "icr-io"`.
+If no `icr.io` secrets are listed, the person who created the cluster might not have had the required permissions to {{site.data.keyword.registrylong_notm}} in IAM.
+See [Updating existing clusters to use the API key image pull secret](#imagePullSecret_migrate_api_key).

 **Can I restrict pull access to a certain regional registry?**<br>
 Yes, you can [edit the existing IAM policy of the service ID](/docs/iam?topic=iam-serviceidpolicy#access_edit) that restricts the **Reader** service access role to that regional registry or a registry resource such as a namespace.
 Before you can customize registry IAM policies, you must [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-user#existing_users).